deepaksood619/deepaksood619.github.io/docs/about-me/ideas/startup-ideas-physical.md

 - No large scale nuclear disaster
 - Smaller system can be stable

+### Civil Engineering

+#### Better and Cheap Pervious Concrete

+- Pervious concrete, also known as **porous concrete**, water permeable concrete, or thirsty concrete, is a type of concrete that has a high void content that allows water or air to pass through.
+- Pervious concrete allows the passage of air and water, which can help preserve trees.
+It can also reduce stormwater runoff, which is a leading source of pollutants entering waterways.
+- Researchers have found that **pervious concrete has less tensile and flexural strength than conventional concrete**.
+That's why it is generally not used for concrete pavements for high traffic and heavy wheel loads.
+- Clogging

 ## Traffic Management

 Connected traffic lights with intelligent routing system